kyma-project/kyma/docs/monitoring/08-04-define-notification-channels.md

 title: Define notification channels
 type: Tutorials
 ---
-This tutorial shows you how to
+This tutorial shows you how to set up notification channels for your alerts.

 ## Alertmanager configuration - alertmanager.yaml